 Provide a short paragraph giving a summary description of the principal ecological characteristics and importance of the wetland.

-This type of small islands off the coast without presence of polar fox Alopex lagopus are important breeding areas for arctic geese and Common eider Somateria melissima.
+This type of small islands without presence of Polar Fox Alopex lagopus are important breeding areas for arctic geese and Common Eider Somateria melissima.